janphilippfranken/sami/README.md

-# Selt-Taught Alignment with Mutual Information
+# SAMI: Self-Supervised Alignment with Mutual Information

 ### 🧐 What is this repo?
-This repo includes a reference implementation of the SAMI algorithm.
+This repo includes a reference implementation of SAMI.

+## Setup

 `python train.py \
     training.beta=$beta \